culurciello/demos/face-id/README.md

 `python3 demo-face.py`

 Before using, you need to create your database of users examples.
-This is done by standing in front of camera and running:
+This is done by standing in front of camera and running one of the scripts above.